 I must declare my “proficiency” in artificial intelligence (AI), go and Starcraft, before I discuss further.

 I have only layman understanding of AI, so correct me if I have misunderstood anything.
-Also, let me know if there is any important information that general public should know about, and don’t.
+Also, let me know if there is any important information that general public should know about.

 This blog defines my understanding of Starcraft.